dibyendumajumdar/ravi/README.md

 Implementation Strategy
 -----------------------
-I do not want to any new types to the Lua system as the required types already exist.
-However, to make the execution efficient I want to approach this by adding new type specific opcodes, and by enhancing the Lua parser/code generator to encode these opcodes when types are known.
+I do not want to introduce any new types to the Lua system as the types I need already exist and I quite like the minimalist nature of Lua.
+However, to make the execution efficient I want to approach this by adding new type specific opcodes, and by enhancing the Lua parser/code generator to encode these opcodes only when types are known.
 The new opcodes will execute more efficiently as they will not need to perform type checks.
+In reality the performance gain may be offset by the increase in the instruction decoding / branching - so it remains to be seen whether this approach is beneficial.
+However, I am hoping that type specific instructions will lend themselves to more efficient JIT at a later stage.

-My plan is to add new opcodes that cover arithmetic operations, array operations and table operations (latter is lower priority).
+My plan is to add new opcodes that cover arithmetic operations, array operations, variable assignments, etc..

-I will probably need to augment some existing types such as functions and tables to add the type signature so that at runtime when a function is called it can perform typechecks if a function signature is available.
+I will probably need to augment some existing types such as functions and tables to add the type signature.

 I intend to first add the opcodes to the VM before starting work on the parser and code generator.